languages are one of the major branches of the Indo-European Language family. There are three major branches, West

 Perun, known from Vladimir’s pantheon, he is the

-Slavic version of the Proto-Indo-European God *Perkunos, a God of weather.
+Slavic version of the Proto-Indo-European God *Perkunos, a Storm God.

 Poxvizd, Pogwizd are Wind Gods.